Ulmus × hollandica 'Eleganto-Variegata'

 The hybrid elm cultivar Ulmus × hollandica 'Eleganto-Variegata' is one of a number of cultivars arising from the crossing of the Wych Elm U. glabra with a variety of Field Elm U. minor.
 It was first mentioned by Miller in The Gardeners Dictionary (1735), as U. major Hollandica, angustis & magis acuminatis sammaris, folio latissimo scabro, eleganter variegato.

 Description

 The tree was described as the Dutch elm with striped leaves.

 Pests and diseases

-Ulmus × hollandica 'Major' (if 'Eleganto-Variegata' is a sport of this) is very susceptible to Dutch elm disease.
+'Major' (if 'Eleganto-Variegata' is a sport of this) is very susceptible to Dutch elm disease.

 Cultivation

+A "striped-leaved Dutch elm" was distributed by Perfect's of Pontefract, Yorkshire, in the 1770s.
 No specimens are known to survive.